animatedb/solar/README.md

 <H2>Installing the System</h2>
 These pictures are generally in the order that I installed the system.
 I started from the roof mounting the panels and determining where the penetration holes in the roof would be.
 Remember that these must be adjacent to a rafter.
 Then I mounted the inverter taking into consideration the mounting of the AC disconnect box.
 Then connected the conduit and electrical between all of the pieces.
 I did not use conduit in the garage wall, and I left the sheetrock off the garage wall for the inspection.
 <h3>Southwest Roof</h3>
 I started by installing the racks on the roof.
 It was fairly difficult to find the rafters since the ceiling is sloped, so there is no attic.
 It was possible to find nails for the ceiling, and one part of the roof did have an attic.
-I used a long 1/8" drill bit to drill initial rafter holes, and I did have to drill a couple of nail holes where I didn't hit rafters (one into the ceiling and one into the attic), but was able to find the rafters with the long bit.
+I used a long (12") 1/8" drill bit to drill initial rafter holes, and I did have to drill a couple of nail holes where I didn't hit rafters (one into the ceiling and one into the attic), but was able to find the rafters with the long bit.
 I built a big square out of a couple of pieces of wood and marked where I wanted the feet compared to the roof ridge.
 Then I could use the square to quickly find the locations of both feet for a rafter.
 It seemed to work pretty well.
 <p/>
 The IronRidge racking system gives two dimensions of adjustment, so it was not that critical where the feet are mounted.
 Overall the mounting system seems to work very well.
 The racks are aluminum and serve as a ground from the panels.
 Then a ground wire must be run all the way to the inverter.
 The bolts have a system so that they connect to the rack slots when the bolts are rotated.
 There is no need for finding holes, or sliding parts from the ends of the slots.
 <p/>
-I debated whether to mount the conduit closer to the solar panels.
+I debated whether to mount the conduit penetration point through the roof closer to the solar panels.
 It might look strange, but the hole in the roof for the conduit is in the location in the picture because that is where the garage wall is.
 I could have gone through the garage wall, but it would have been much more difficult because the attic is tricky with beams and the sloped ceiling.
 The conduit is run with a hair over the 3 feet maximum distance without support, but the inspector didn't say anything.
 <img src="images/roof-sw-conduit1.jpg">
 One thing to remember to do is to record the serial numbers of each power optimizer.
 This may be useful in the future to determine where a poorly performing panel is.
 The inverter company does not make the information available easily, but there may be software available on the net that allows doing some of this.
 <p/>